-The Prize is open to anyone aged 12 – 18 who is at school or college, from England, Northern Ireland, Scotland or Wales.
+The Prize is open to anyone in year’s 8 -13 (or equivalent) who is at school or college, from England, Northern Ireland, Scotland or Wales.
 You don’t need to have participated in an Orwell Youth Prize Workshop to enter.

 WHAT IS THE THEME?

 Every year, the Youth Prize takes a theme from Orwell’s work to inspire your responses to the world around you.
 The 2021 theme is ‘A New Direction: Starting Small’, previous themes have included ‘The Future We Want’, ‘A Fair Society?’, ‘Identity’ and ‘Truth vs. Lies’.

 The Orwell Youth Prize takes its inspiration from George Orwell.
 Orwell wrote from his own experiences, and observed the social injustices and political happenings of the world around him.
 He also wrote in language that was clear, concise and compelling for his audience.